-- The more obvious question is, for example, whether you want to be on first-name terms with visitors to your website.
+- The more obvious question is, for example, how you address visitors to your website.
 This is a fundamental decision that already has considerable consequences.

-- The impression you want your brand to convey is also important: Is it young, cheeky and non-conformist or, on the contrary, sedate, reserved and conservative?
+- The impression you want your brand to convey is also important - is it a young, cheeky and non-conformist or, on the contrary, a sedate, reserved and conservative impression?

-- It becomes more subtle when it comes to the question of language level: Is simple language the order of the day in order to reach as broad a public as possible?
-Or can it be subject-specific so that a clearly defined target group feels at home?
+- It gets more subtle when it comes to the question of language level.
+Is simple language the order of the day in order to reach as broad a public as possible?
+Or rather a more subject-specific language so that a clearly defined target group feels at home?

-Colleen Jones of Content Science puts the goal of Brand Voice this way: Imagine the ideal personality to represent your brand and bring that personality to life in your content.
+Colleen Jones of Content Science puts the goal of Brand Voice this way - imagine the ideal personality to represent your brand and bring it to life in your content.